Girl studies: History and development

 On the topic of insuring an intersectional and transnational approach in girl studies, scholar Oneka LaBennett commented “Black schoolgirls and college students have engaged in protests across the globe.
 Girls themselves have drawn attention to the negative impact of things like white beauty standards, the intersections of racial and gender violence, the problems with police brutality and the school-to-prison pipeline."

-Previously a subject of adolescent psychology and feminist studies, girl studies have also grown through the adoption of 'Cool Japan,' a campaign by the Japanese foreign ministry to spread the appeal of Japanese popular culture and images.
+Previously a subject of adolescent psychology and feminist studies; girl studies have also grown through the adoption of 'Cool Japan,' a campaign by the Japanese foreign ministry to spread the appeal of Japanese popular culture and images.
 Due to its preoccupation with Japanese youth and schoolgirls, Cool Japan has become a topic of girl studies, branching out into many areas.
 Such movements reflect the interdisciplinary nature of girl studies.

-Barrie Thorne, Sociology and Gender and Women’s studies professor at The University of California Berkley, described the four interpretations of the term play.
+Barrie Thorne, Sociology and Gender and Women's studies professor at The University of California Berkeley, described the four interpretations of the term play.
 The first meaning is some sort of movement or gesture.
 Boys and girls almost classify themselves and participate collectively in specific activities creating taxonomies.
-The second definition of play Thorne describes is some sort of production.
-This correlates to joking around in effort to downplay something that is stereotypical or offensive.
+The second definition of play Thorne described is some sort of production.
+This correlates to joking around in an effort to downplay something stereotypical or offensive.
 The third definition of play translates to the capacity to accomplish something.
 This idea compares to the potential someone has by separating genders and highlighting inequality.
 The fourth and final definition of play according to Thorne corresponds to the belittlement of children.
 Furthermore, the term play suggests children being naïve and innocent.
 It also suggests them being less important or their lives to be considered simple, ultimately dismissing them.
 Thorne points out how it is common for men to invade verbal space when a woman is talking by interrupting, just like they dominated on the playground when they were younger.